NHL on NBC: 2011–21 contract

 Starting in the 2016–17 season, NBC began to use its regional networks (then primarily-branded as Comcast SportsNet) to originate coverage of games involving teams whose regional rights are owned by an NBC (in this case, Chicago Blackhawks, Philadelphia Flyers, San Jose Sharks, and Washington Capitals).
 These broadcasts used the video footage from the regional broadcaster, overlaid with national commentators.
 In the 2017 playoffs, NBC used its regional networks for games involving Chicago, San Jose, and Washington.

 At the start of the 2018–19 season, NBC rotated Pierre McGuire and Brian Boucher on the lead broadcast team of Mike Emrick and Eddie Olczyk.
 This means that McGuire will call the Wednesday Night Hockey late game while Boucher joins the lead team of Emrick and Olczyk on the early game.
-McGuire, however, was still assigned to work with the lead team on Wednesday Night Hockey singleheaders, weekly Game of the Week broadcasts, and the 2019 Stanley Cup Finals.
+McGuire, however, was still assigned to work with the lead team on Wednesday Night Hockey singleheaders, weekly Game of the Week broadcasts, and the 2019 Stanley Cup Final.
 However, as of the start of the 2019–20 season, Boucher now works with the lead team in East Coast games while McGuire continues to appear on other West Coast broadcasts.
 In addition, NBC began using U.S. women's ice hockey stars A. J. Mleczko and Kendall Coyne Schofield as game analysts on select broadcasts, and NBC even assigned Mike Tirico to call play-by-play on a few broadcasts.

 During the 2019–20 season, NBCSN flexed in several Washington Capitals games in February in anticipation of Alexander Ovechkin's 700th NHL goal.
 Those games used the NBC Sports Washington feed and announcers.
 In one instance, the February 10 broadcast involving the Capitals and New York Islanders aired nationally on NBCSN (blacked out in the team's local markets) at the expense of its originally-scheduled game between the Tampa Bay Lightning and Columbus Blue Jackets, which only aired on the team's local markets.
 However, NBCSN missed out on covering Ovechkin's 700th goal (which took place on Saturday afternoon, February 22, against the New Jersey Devils), due to a prior commitment with the 2020 Guinness Six Nations Rugby Championship.
 NHL Network aired the game instead.

 Beginning with the 2019–20 season, the network began to employ a theme song for their Wednesday Night Hockey telecasts, using "Fire, Ready, Aim" by Green Day and a music video starring the band and various NHL players, as part of a long-term promotional agreement between the band, the network and the league.

 On February 16, 2020, NBC announced that it had assigned an all-female crew to call the Blues–Blackhawks game on March 8 in Chicago in honor of International Women's Day.
 The game featured Kate Scott on play-by-play, A. J. Mleczko as booth analyst and Kendall Coyne Schofield as "Inside the Glass" analyst.
 Kathryn Tappen and Jennifer Botterill were tapped to work the game in the studio.